elementary/website/README.md

 ================

-TESTING this shit again, and again, and one last time (hopefully)
+TESTING this shit again, and again, and one last time (hopefully), and once more?

 A focused, minimum viable product (hence MVP) for a website that accompanied the release of elementary OS Freya.